skerkour/bloom-legacy/README.md

 **We too, so we built Bloom.**

 Bloom is an open source and encrypted productivity suite.
-It features Drive, Contacts, Calendar and much more.
+It features Files, Notes, Calendar, Contacts and much more.

 [Try it for free](https://bloom.sh/download)